tarundhullur/WiFi-Auto-Auth/readme.md

 Ideal for schools, workplaces, or any location with recurring Wi-Fi logins, this script eliminates manual re-authentication and ensures effortless connectivity.
 It's fully customizable, works across different networks, and can even be automated on startup for a seamless experience.

-Say goodbye to typing passwords repeatedly and hello to smart, automated Wi-Fi access!"
+Say goodbye to typing passwords repeatedly and hello to smart, automated Wi-Fi access

 ## **Features**